PaymentsNZ/API-Payments-Initiation/README.md

 ## APIs

-There is currently One API covered in the specifications here.
+There is currently one API covered in the specifications here.
 These is:

-* Payment Initiation - initiate a one-off payment in a person-to-person or person-to-merchant fashion
+* [Payment Initiation](payment-initiation-nz-swagger.yaml) - initiate a one-off payment in a person-to-person or person-to-merchant fashion

 ## Files